HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Archiving/Library and Archives Curator.md

 Welcome to the Library and Archives Curator Interview Preparation !
 This resource is designed to help you ace your Library and Archives Curator interviews with confidence.

+Library and Information Science is a field that encompasses the organization, management, and dissemination of information resources in various formats.
+Within this field, archiving plays a crucial role in preserving and providing access to historical records, manuscripts, and other valuable materials.
+As an archivist, the Library and Archives Curator job involves collecting, appraising, arranging, describing, and preserving these materials.
+This includes cataloging items, creating finding aids, and ensuring their proper storage and conservation.
+Additionally, a curator may also curate exhibits, conduct research, and provide reference services to facilitate access and promote the significance of archival collections to researchers, scholars, and the general public.

 ## 🚀 Overview

 Whether you're a seasoned Library and Archives Curator or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Library and Archives Curator interviews to help you prepare and succeed.